SergeDmi/LimeSurf/README.md

 ### Compiling LimeSurf

 LimeSurf compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
 Fastest executable was found to be with gcc.
+Thanks gcc devs for the amazing work !

 # Serge Dmitrieff -- http://biophysics.fr